nglange/help-documentation/_userguides/Box_Panel.md

 ---
 layout: page
 title: "Box Panel User Guide"
 featured: true
 weight: 2
 tags: [getting started, Box Panel]
 author: Mao Jia
 dateAdded: April 14, 2016
 ---

 ## Getting Started with Box Panel

 The Box Panel interface gives you a single, consolidated view of your IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) environment.
-Its self-service access enables you to  create support tickets, leverage central authentication for logins and user permissions, monitor various functions, and view your invoices.
+Self-service access enables you to  create support tickets, leverage central authentication for logins and user permissions, monitor various functions, and view your invoices.

 This user guide gives you an end-to-end overview, so you can get started using Box Panel to monitor and control your COS Dedicated IBM Managed environment.

 ### Table of Contents